Friends And Co-workers

 Draw some real boundaries.
 As a general rule, I do not do work people and social media.
 I know that people think “well, I never post anyway”…. does not matter.
 You can easily see the pages people like, the posts they like and what their friends post on their page.
 And yes, privacy settings work but why even do it?
 If your coworkers need to link with you on social – make a work facebook page.
 Think about it, we have a madman in office that someone voted for… I want to be able to say good morning to Karen without wondering about her “all lives matter posts” or to what degree does she hate black people.
 We are too charged for that mess, girl.
 Do yourself a favor and do not cross that line.

 Watch Your Mouth.
 I often fail at this one so we are all working on it.
-You should assume anything nothing you say is between you.
+You should assume nothing you say is between you.
 Even when you are listening and not talking it can be a problem.
 This is particularly hard at places where you are bonded over shared “what the f***”.
 It is so hard because you hear someone going off and all you wanna do is say your own peace.
-You gotta resist or be ready to stand by your statements if needed.
+You gotta resist the urge to go off or be ready to stand by your statements if needed.

 If your coworker friend is your boss, all the allowances I have made for work friends are canceled.
 Your boss is ALWAYS your boss.
 If you have gotten yourself into that sticky web… we cannot help you.
-I can go on and on about why this sucks but Business Insider did it check cause (#distewmuch) too sticky and too messy.
+I can go on and on about why this sucks but Business Insider did it much better job.
 Click here, to learn more on that topic.

 What are your rules about making friends at work?
 Tell me about them in the comments below.